Overview of IMC mock exam

 o Unit 2 exam pass mark seldom varies between 65%– 75%.
 The mock exam will only act as a guide to exam performance.
 Candidates should aim to achieve at least 75% when using the mock exam.

 o Standard multiple choice – Candidates select 1 option of 4.

 o Item set – Candidates are given a short scenario with several questions associated with it.
 The material given in the case study does not change with the questions.

 o Gap fill – Candidates must enter a value into the answer field.
 There are specific formatting requirements and these formatting requirements are always given in the question.

 o Download the question type guide to become familiar with the format

-o It is the responsibility of candidates to familiarise themselves with the functioning of the standard calculator.
-Pearson VUE staff can not give support to candidates on the use of the calculator during the examination.
+o It is the responsibility of candidates to familiarise themselves with the functioning of their calculator. person VUE staff can not give support to candidates on the use of calculators during the examination.